Curriculum Guide · Courses

 Recommended: Civil Procedure.

 WEEK ONE COURSE.
 This seminar will meet for one week only, on the following days: Monday, January 9, 2017, through Thursday, January 12, 2017, 9:00 a.m. - 12:20 p.m.
+The course will have a take-home exam that must be completed during the week of Friday, January 20th through Friday, January 27th, 2017.
 This course is mandatory pass/fail and will not count toward the 7 credit pass/fail limit for J.D. students.